mkokabi/githubdeploy/README.md

 ![Get the publish profile](https://github.com/mkokabi/githubdeploy/blob/master/images/image6.png)

 ### step 5
-Store the contents of the publish profile in the repository secret with a name such as azureWebAppPublishProfile.
+Store the contents of the publish profile in the repository secret with a name such as *azureWebAppPublishProfile*.
 ![Creating repository secret](https://github.com/mkokabi/githubdeploy/blob/master/images/image7.png)